reenas/VR101/unity-primitives-and-transform-controls.md

 ![](.gitbook/assets/primative_scale.gif)

-The shortcut keys for the Hand Tool is - Q, translate is W, rotate is E, and scale is R.
+The shortcut key for the Hand Tool is - Q, translate is W, rotate is E, and scale is R.
 So, for any transform control, you can use " Q, W, E and R" to easily get things done.

 ![](.gitbook/assets/image-19.png)

-{% hint style="warning" %}
-Got Stuck???
-Post your Query in this [Facebook Group](https://www.facebook.com/groups/soi.vr/)
-{% endhint %}

 {% hint style="info" %}
 ## Video Reference